PaulFrankAdams/HYDOD/HYDODrive_V2/readme.md

 ## 🌍 Let It Flow

-*Resonant water-splitting isn’t just efficient — it’s beautiful.*
+*Resonant water-splitting isn’t just efficient — it’s creating a new climate for a new world.*

 **HYDODrive – Open Hydrogen Project**